 To Make the Caramel:

 - Add the sweetened condensed milk, brown sugar, and corn syrup to the slightly cooled brown butter in the saucepan and whisk to combine.
 Turn the stove on to medium heat and cook the mixture for about 5 minutes in total, while whisking constantly.
-The mixture should turn boil and turn a light caramel colour.
+The mixture should boil and turn a light caramel color.
 Take the finished caramel off the heat and whisk in the vanilla before immediately pouring over the finished, slightly cooled crust, spreading well into the edges of the pan and smoothing the top.
 Let cool to room temperature before refrigerating for at least 1 hour to firm up.